Lucy Sparrow’s Felt Pharmacy: Art, Gender and the Medicine Cabinet

 Sinner (1988)

-Hirst’s first cabinet was titled, Sinner.
+Hirst’s first cabinet was created in 1988, while studying at Goldsmith’s.
+Titled, Sinner.
 It was a touching tribute to his grandmother, who suffered from lung cancer, created from the medicines that were left over upon her death.

 Hirst has continued to create medicine cabinets throughout his career, often presenting harmful goods like meds or cigarettes as objects of aesthetic contemplation.
 In the process, he encourages us to consider whether these items are a cure or a curse, poison or medicine?